Our researchers work with faculty on the measurement of the achievement of education goals and student proficiency.

-Center faculty continued work with SKMC faculty who use the Rector Clinical Simulation Center to analyze students' clinical assessments in preclinical courses, clinical clerkships and the comprehensive third-year OSCE.
-These included research related to methods of measuring clinical performance, the relationship between simulated patients’ ratings of students’ empathy and the students’ self-reported empathy, and self-assessment in surgery.
-The following studies were completed:
+Collaboration continued with medical college faculty, particularly those who use the Rector Clinical Simulation Center to analyze students' clinical assessments in preclinical courses, clinical clerkships and the comprehensive third-year Objective Structured Clinical Examination.
+These studies included research related to methods of measuring clinical performance, simulated patients’ ratings of students’ empathy and the students’ self-reported empathy and self-assessment.